Román Méndez

-Román Junior Méndez Pérez (born July 25, 1990) is a Dominican professional baseball pitcher for the Bravos de León of the Mexican League.
-He has played in Major League Baseball (MLB) for the Texas Rangers and Boston Red Sox, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.
+Román Junior Méndez Pérez (born July 25, 1990) is a Dominican professional baseball pitcher and coach for the Conspiradores de Querétaro of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers and Boston Red Sox, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Professional career

 Boston Red Sox

 On July 16, 2007, Méndez signed with the Boston Red Sox as an international free agent.
 Méndez made his professional debut with the DSL Red Sox in 2008.
 He spent the 2009 season with the rookie ball GCL Red Sox, registering a 2-3 record and 1.99 ERA with 47 strikeouts in 12 games.
 Méndez was assigned to the Single-A Greenville Drive to begin the 2010 season, but was later demoted to the Low-A Lowell Spinners after recording an 11.40 ERA in 6 appearances.

 Texas Rangers

 On July 31, 2010, Méndez was traded, along with Chris McGuiness, to the Texas Rangers in exchange for Jarrod Saltalamacchia.
 He finished the season in Low-A with the Spokane Indians.
 In 2011, Méndez spent the season in Single-A with the Hickory Crawdads, registering a 9-1 record and 3.31 ERA in 26 games.

 Méndez was added to the Rangers' 40-man roster on November 21, 2011.
 He split the 2012 season between three Rangers affiliates, the Double-A Frisco RoughRiders, the High-A Myrtle Beach Pelicans, and the rookie ball AZL Rangers on a three game rehab assignment, accumulating a 6-7 record and 4.43 ERA between the clubs.
 Méndez did not make a major league appearance in 2013 as well, spending the season in Frisco, pitching to a 1.82 ERA with 24 strikeouts in 16 games.
 He was assigned to the Triple-A Round Rock Express to begin the 2014 season.

 The Rangers promoted Méndez to the major leagues on July 8, 2014, and he made his MLB debut that day, pitching 2.0 scoreless innings against the Houston Astros.
 Méndez made 30 appearances for the Rangers in 2014, registering a 2.18 ERA with 22 strikeouts.
 Méndez began the 2015 season with Texas, but was optioned to Round Rock after pitching to a 5.40 ERA in 12 appearances.
 He was designated for assignment by the Rangers on September 1, 2015.